MSFTest/AI-MSF-Benchmark/readme.md

 # AI-MSF-Benchmark

-This repository the code of the paper "An Empirical Study of AI-enabled Multi-Sensor Fusion Based Perception Systems"
+This repository provides the code of the paper "An Empirical Study of AI-enabled Multi-Sensor Fusion Based Perception Systems"

 [[website]](https://sites.google.com/view/ai-msf-benchmark/)